dikshagoyal26/React/theory/react.md

 > `<React.Fragment>` = `<></>`

 ● What is Virtual DOM?
-> A representation of DOM in our code.
+> A representation of actual DOM in our code.
 > The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 > Virtual DOM is required for reconciliation.